ayaatH/learning-journal/learning-markdown.md

 * How to apply GitHub’s unique Markdown extensions

 What is Markdown?
 links.[Markdown].(https://guides.github.com/features/mastering-markdown/) is a way to style text on the web.
-You control the display of the documant
+You control the display of the documant.